japacible/milk-banking-dispatch/documentation/meeting-notes.md

   * Send diagrams/charts to them for feedback (QUESTIONS SENT, WAITING FOR RESPONSE)
 * Send an update every time we do a major change on github [ONGOING]

-## 3.4.2013 Meeting
-Present: Mihir and Noah (PATH)

-### Noah's Role
-* Involved in process after milk arrived to milk bank
-  * What can he tell us about this? [apacible, 3.5.2013]

-### What Noah Knows
-* Does not know how coordination between mother, courier, and dispatcher takes place
-* There was clear infrastructure in place in milk bank
-  * What infrastructure is this? [apacible, 3.5.2013]

-### //TODO
-* Contact Lizzie and Rohit for details on current workflow [ONGOING]

 ## 2.28.2013 Meeting
 Present: Jim, Lizzie